 Andrew and Alexander have won the Gold Cup together five times, Crockfords three times, the Harold Poster Trophy at the Summer Meeting twice, the Spring Fours three times and reached the final of the World pairs in 2011.
-They have arguably been England's most consistent pair in recent years, and were joint winners of the 2015/16 Player of the Year Competition.
+They have arguably been England's most consistent pair in recent years, and were joint winners of the 2015/16 and 2016/17 Player of the Year Competitions.

 Andrew's bridge ambitions do not revolve solely around his playing goals - although he would love to win a World Championship (or an Olympic Gold medal).
 A trained schoolteacher, Andrew's ability and love of teaching the game has seen him head many hundreds of seminars around the country.
 He reaps great satisfaction from reaching out to hundreds of new players via his teaching, giving them countless pleasure and, to date, seeing at least ten marriages result!
 Andrew always tries to impart his optimism for bridge, and the importance of playing in the right spirit: bridge is a wonderful game; but it is only a game.